lehmann314159/app-builder/README.md

 * Create a tool that generates a support file for the front end
 * Create a front end tool that generates the original structure.json file

-To test this out (assumes a mongo server running on localhost:
+To test this out (assumes a mongo server running on localhost):

 `% npm install`
 `% node run generateOpenAPI`